pudelosha/Flovers/README.md

 # Flovers — Plant care, reminders & IoT readings

-Flovers is a **React Native** app (TypeScript) backed by a **Django** API that helps you manage your plants, schedule care routines, and monitor **real sensor readings** (temperature, humidity, light, soil moisture) from linked devices.
-Users can create “Plant Instances”, attach reminders, and connect IoT devices to see current and historical data — all secured with **JWT authentication**.
+Flovers is a **React Native** app (TypeScript) backed by a **Django** API that helps you manage your plants, schedule care routines, recognize plant species with ML, and monitor **real sensor readings** (temperature, humidity, light, soil moisture) from linked devices.
+Users can create “Plant Instances”, attach reminders, connect IoT devices, and control watering pumps — all secured with **JWT authentication**.

 ---